aws/chalice/docs/source/topics/authorizers.rst

 The low level API for API Gateway's custom authorizer feature requires that an IAM policy must be returned.
 The :class:`AuthResponse` class we're using is a wrapper over building the IAM policy ourself.
-If you want low level control and would prefer to contruct the IAM policy yourself you can return a dictionary of the IAM policy instead of an instance of :class:`AuthResponse`.
+If you want low level control and would prefer to construct the IAM policy yourself you can return a dictionary of the IAM policy instead of an instance of :class:`AuthResponse`.
 If you do that, the dictionary is returned without modification back to API Gateway.